-Viet-Nam Information Notes is a series of Department of State publications, each of which summarizes the most significant available material on one important aspect of the situation in Viet-Nam.
+Viet-Nam Information Notes is a new series of Department of State publications.
+Each paper in the series summarizes the most significant available material on one important aspect of the situation in Viet-Nam.
 Viet-Nam Information Notes are available from the Superintendent of Documents, U.S. Government Printing Office, Washington, D.C.
 20402, for 5¢ each (with a 25 percent discount for quantities of 100 or more copies of any one Note mailed to the same address).
 Remittances, payable to the Superintendent of Documents, must accompany orders.